Since it’s my hometown, lots of people ask me, is Gettysburg worth visiting?

 Keep in mind, they suffered severe loss in property damage, as well as having to feed and treat those who were wounded and bury thousands of dead.

-In addition to the more famous places, don’t forget to check out the historic sites that no one ever sees in Gettysburg.
+In addition to the more famous places, don’t forget to check out the hidden things to do in Gettysburg Pa.

 Why Visit Gettysburg?

-If you enjoy history, nature, ghost hunting, shopping, hiking, exploring, learning new things and eating, then you have lots of answers to the question, Why visit Gettysburg?
+If you enjoy history, nature, ghost hunting, shopping, hiking, exploring, learning new things and eating, then you have lots of answers to the question, Is Gettysburg worth visiting.